skyscope-sentinel/Qelm/Neural/Readme.md

 Welcome to the **Quantum-Enhanced Language Model (QELM) Neuron repository!
 This project leverages quantum computing and neural network-inspired architectures to explore advanced language processing using **Qiskit** and quantum hardware simulators.

+***Update 7/27/2025***

+Preparing a Neural‑focused update.
+Core addition: a gradient‑flow pipeline implementing online, quantum‑assisted optimization.
+Gradients are computed via QELM‑derived flows with an enforced sub‑bit gradient regime.
+The pipeline establishes a branching quantum channel: state information is duplicated at the channel level prior to observation; one branch is measured, while the companion branch maintains coherence (or a learned surrogate) to continue parameter updates without full state re‑preparation.
+This yields a self‑reinforcing quantum flow whose effective learning rate and search dynamics increase with experience.
+Target direction: QELM as a self‑learning QPU architecture.
+A Quantum "Brain".
 ---

 ## 🚀 Project Overview